Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Results

 This model agrees with our measurements very well in general, as seen in Fig.~\ref{fig:clgg}, with reasonable $\chi^2$/DOF overall and for most individual spectra.
 The auto-power for bin 1 has $\chi^2$ on the high side, but we were unable to identify any systematics that could account for this (e.g. looking for discrepant sky sub-areas in the data).
 In any case, the look-elsewhere effect is clearly relevant here, with 10 spectra to consider.
 It is worth noting that $\chi^2$ is nominal for bin 3, even though this has the largest volume and the lowest errors.
 Indeed, the precision of this bin and bin 2 is sufficient to show a clear signal from Baryon Acoustic Oscillations (BAO).

-The measured linear galaxy bias tends to increase with redshift from 1.3 to 1.9, although the trend is not quite monotonic (see Fig.~\ref{fig:bias_evolution}).
-This is consistent with the expectation for luminosity-limited galaxy samples in which high-$z$ galaxies are intrinsically brighter, thus those galaxies tend to occupy more massive dark matter haloes.
-Overall, then, these cross-correlation results reassure us that the clustering of the galaxy samples and the calibration of the underlying $N(z)$ distributions is robust, and that the samples are ready for the cross-correlation analysis with the CMB.
+Overall, then, these cross-correlation results reassure us that the clustering of the galaxy samples and the calibration of the underlying $p(z)$ distributions is robust, and that the samples are ready for the cross-correlation analysis with the CMB.